apache/unomi/src/site/markdown/building-and-deploying.md

        export JAVA_MAX_PERM_MEM=384M
     ```

-2. Install the WAR support, CXF and CDI (OpenWebBeans) into Karaf by doing the following in the Karaf command line:
+2. Install the WAR support, CXF and Karaf Cellar into Karaf by doing the following in the Karaf command line:

     ```
        feature:repo-add cxf 3.0.2